DesenTao/baty.net-hugo/content/post/2020/2020-08-28-neglected-tools.md

 I suppose this is normal, but I often feel guilt around having things and not using them.
 Or not using them _enough_, I guess.

-A positive side effect of lamenting this neglect is that now I'm determined to use all of these things...today!
+A positive side effect of noticing this neglect is that now I'm determined to use all of these things...today!